-First, power off your Droplet in the safest way available to you.
+First, power off the Droplet in the safest way available to you.
 If you have access to the command line, you can use the

-If you do not have access to the command line, you can power off the Droplet using the toggle on the Droplet’s page in your control panel.
+sudo poweroff command.
+If you do not have access to the command line, you can power off the Droplet using the toggle on the Droplet’s page in the control panel.

 This droplet is booted to the DigitalOcean recovery environment.
 When you are finished, you may set your Droplet to boot from the local disk again via the DigitalOcean control panel.
 This rescue environment is based on Ubuntu 18.04. * Network access and SSH have been enabled automatically * * SSH Host keys will NOT match while using this rescue system * Root Password has randomly been set to: exam-ple0-1234-5678 Your are strongly encouraged to use SSH keys.
 To import your SSH public keys: From Github: ssh-import-id gh:<Github user name> From Launchpad.net: ssh-import-id lp:<launchpad user name> -------------------------------------------------------------------- 1.
 Mount your Disk Image [Not Mounted] 2.
 Check Filesystem 3.
 Reset Droplet Root Password 4.
 Configure Keyboard 5.
 Attempt to 'chroot' into installed system 6.
 Interactive Shell [/bin/bash] Choose (1-6) and press Enter to continue.